NethServer/nethsecurity-docs/custom_openvpn_tunnel.rst

     uci commit openvpn

-4. Start the VPN Client Immediately
+4. Start the VPN client immediately
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To start the VPN client without rebooting the system, run: ::